pgaertig/nginx-big-upload/README.md

 * Cons: no multi-part POST format supported, only RAW file in PUT/POST request; check [lua-resty-upload](https://github.com/agentzh/lua-resty-upload);
 * Cons: slightly slower because of Lua layer, but this is very small factor IMO, check the benchmark below;
 * Cons/Pro: linear resumable - there is no way to upload last chunk as first in row, chunks must be uploaded sequentially; this is Pro actually because prevents DoS attacks with malicious upload request;
-* Cons: no upload rate limit setting - I don't see a need for it - only one client can upload a given file so it is better to throttle downloads
+* Cons: no upload rate limit setting - only one client can upload a given file so it is better to throttle downloads.

 ### Benchmark